The Brisbane breakfast bucket list

 Avenging the Great Emu War of 1932 one tartare at a time is Detour in Woolloongabba.
 Stray from the usual and discover new tastes in their innovatively inviting emu tartare with burnt shallot, chilli, and yolk.

 Are you bready for this?
-Since day one, Gauge’s avant-garde black garlic bread, made even more perfect with burnt vanilla and brown butter on the side, has been a winner.
+Since day one, Gauge’s avant-garde black garlic bread, made even more perfect with burnt vanilla and brown butter on the side, has been a post-dinner winner.

 Woolloongabba’s classy 1889 Enoteca shows that some dishes are timeless.
 They knock pasta out of the ballpark with their delicious pappardelle with braised pork and beef, tomato sugo, and authentic Parmigiano Reggiano imported straight from Italia.